 - The girls coming back to life and telling everyone that they're no longer fit to be heroes because they failed to stop the Rowdyruff Boys and decide that they have no choice but to leave Townsville.
 Fortunately, Ms. Bellum convinces them to stay.

 - A scene from "Neighbor Hood" where Blossom and Buttercup reveal to Bubbles that her favorite TV show is nothing but a set and actors.

-- In the "Boys Are Back in Town" the Rowdyruff are revived by him and being immune to the Powerpuff Girls kisses, they proceed to beat the crap out of them until they are in too much pain to move.
-The Rowdyruff Boys then go one step too far an put a giant slug down Bubble's dress.
-After they do that she is clearly suffering and tries to keep from crying which was really sad.
-On the bright side this is what motivated Buttercup to find the Rowdyruff Boys' new weakness.
+- In "The Boys Are Back in Town", the Rowdyruff Boys are revived by HIM.
+Now immune to the Powerpuff Girls' kisses, they proceed to beat the crap out of them until they're in too much pain to move.
+The Rowdyruff Boys then go one step too far and put a giant slug down Bubble's dress.
+After they did that, Bubbles was clearly suffering and tried to keep from crying, which was really sad.
+On the bright side, this is what motivated Buttercup to find the Rowdyruff Boys' new weakness.